 According to a recent study, if you earn about $95,000 a year, you’re optimally happy.
 Any more than that, and you’re not.
 Surprised by that?
 We were.
-I think just about everyone who’s reading this would think, “Give me a million bucks, I’ll be happy as hell!”
+I think just about everyone who’s reading this would think, “Give me a million bucks, I’ll be happy as heck!”

 Where do you go if you want to see the richest people in the nation?
 We’re not talking about individuals.
 We mean, specifically, which parts of the country.

 The general assumption is going to be suburbs of major cities where people live in big homes, away from the grimy, packed downtown areas.
 Yes, we took that into account, but you also have to assume the richest cities in America are going to be where people have amazing jobs.